 4. Union 3-in-1 Convertible

 This crib transitions from a traditional crib to a daybed.
 It comes with fixed side rails.
-Also, because it’s low to the ground, it can still be a great option for kids learning to leave the crib and sleep without railing.
+Because it’s low to the ground, it can still be a great option for kids graduating out of the crib stage and learning to sleep without a railing.